-LASIK surgery in considered painless.
+LASIK surgery is considered painless.
 Most LASIK and IntraLASIK surgery patients find the procedure to be only slightly uncomfortable.
-Prior to LASIK surgery, anesthetic drops are used to numb the eye, and a mild sedative may also be used in some cases.
+Before LASIK surgery, anesthetic drops are used to numb the eye, and a mild sedative may also be used in some cases.
 Patients are usually able to resume normal activities the following day.

 What is the recovery like after LASIK procedure?

-Most of our LASIK surgery patients see well the day following the procedure and are able to resume normal activities.
-In fact, many patients receive blade-free IntraLASIK surgery after work and are able to return the following day.
+Most of our LASIK surgery patients see well the day following the procedure and can resume normal activities.
+Many patients receive blade-free IntraLASIK surgery after work and can return the following day.
 Patients who have higher prescriptions, and therefore a greater refractive error to correct, may recover more slowly.
 In most cases, vision improves dramatically a few days after the procedure.
-During your LASIK surgery consultation at our practice serving San Antonio, Austin and surrounding areas, Dr. Baribeau can explain the recovery process in more detail.
+During your LASIK surgery consultation at our practice serving San Antonio, Austin, and surrounding areas, Dr. Baribeau can explain the recovery process in more detail.

 Are there risks involved with Blade-Free LASIK Surgery?